Close

 Schools are responsible for identifying those students who would benefit from the provision of Exam Access Arrangements.
 They also make decisions about the most appropriate Exam Access Arrangements, based on teacher feedback and knowledge of the student’s needs.

-There is a referral process in school and parents may refer their child using the relevant EAA Parent Referral Form.
-Please email to the Exam Access Arrangements Assessor, who will review the information provided, teacher feedback and tracking information and respond asap.
+Please return the form by email to the Exam Access Arrangements Assessor, Mrs Rebecca Windridge, windridger@st-augustines.wilts.sch.uk who will review the information provided, obtain teacher feedback and tracking information and respond asap.

-The school will provide opportunities for the student to practise using Exam Access Arrangements to identify which may be the most appropriate and to establish these arrangements as the student’s ‘normal way of working’.
+The school will provide opportunities for the student to practise using Exam Access Arrangements to identify which may be the most appropriate and to establish these arrangements as the student’s ‘normal way of working.’

 Parental Referral Form - Exam Access Arrangements